 - Mental agility – the ability to embrace complexity, examine problem-solving in unique ways and maintain curiosity.

-- People agility – being open-minded toward others, bringing out the best in people when leading teams and enjoying the interaction with diverse groups.
+- People agility – being open-minded toward others, bringing out the best in others when leading teams and enjoying the interaction with diverse groups.

 - Change agility – willing to lead transformation efforts and continuously explore new options.